 The best food at Safari Park is at the Watering Hole at Kijamii Overlook.
 It’s a sit-down full-service dining experience that’s a couple of giant steps above usual theme park fare.
 But the food’s still pre-prepared, so Albert’s at the Zoo comes out as a better restaurant.

 On the plus side, Watering Hole entrees are big enough for two to share.
 It’s got a full bar and an AMAZING view of one of the large field enclosures.
 You’ll feel like you’re sharing your table with rhinos, giraffes, and antelope.
 I’ve reviewed all of the eateries at Safari Park on this page titled, “Where’s the Best Place to Eat at San Diego Safari Park?”

 The San Diego Zoo has milder weather year around.
 Safari Park has greater temperature extremes because it’s located almost 20 miles from the ocean’s temperature moderating influence.
 That location is more likely to be hotter in the summertime.
 You can see it in the monthly temperature comparison graph below that I created using data from the National Oceanic and Atmospheric Administration.

 San Diego Zoo’s better if you’ve got toddlers.
 Don’t get me wrong, you can have a great time at Safari Park with your little tyke.
-But the Zoo’s marginally better because:
+But the Zoo’s MUCH better because:

 - It’s smaller, there’s less ground to cover with tiny tot strides